-If unfortunately we fail to do conversion with Disk Utility and lose our data on the drive, we still have method that can get our lost data back.
+If unfortunately we fail to convert HFS/HFS+ to APFS with Disk Utility and lose our data on the drive, we still have the chance to recover lost data.

-All we need is iBoysoft Mac Data Recovery, a professional & free Mac data recovery software that can recover data from drive that failing to be converted from HFS/HFS+ to APFS, recover deleted files emptied from Mac Trash, recover data from formatted, unmountable, unreadable, inaccessible Macintosh HD, external hard drive, USB flash drive, memory card, etc. on macOS 10.12 and macOS 10.11/10.10/10.9/10.8/10.7/10.6.
+All we need is iBoysoft Mac Data Recovery, a professional & free Mac data recovery software that can recover data from drive that failing to be converted from HFS/HFS+ to APFS, recover deleted files emptied from Mac Trash, recover data from formatted, unmountable, unreadable, inaccessible Macintosh HD, external hard drive, USB flash drive, memory card, recover deleted/lost APFS partition, recover lost data from encrypted APFS volume, etc. on macOS 10.13/10.12/10.11/10.10/10.9/10.8/10.7/10.6.

 No matter the lost files are images, documents, videos or emails and no matter files are lost from HFS, HFS+, HFSX, FAT32 or exFAT drives, iBoysoft Mac Data Recovery can easily get them back.

 Tutorial to recover lost data from HFS drive with iBoysoft Mac Data Recovery